Submarine tender: Chile

 The term used in the Chilean Navy is "submarine mother ship", as for example the BMS (buque madre de submarinos) Almirante Merino.

 China

 China's Type 926 submarine support ship is capable of replenishing submarines and rescuing those in distress.

+France

+During the 1930s and World War II, the French Navy and later the Free French Naval Forces operated the submarine tender Jules Verne.

 Germany

 Unable to operate a significant number of conventional surface tenders during World War II, Germany's Kriegsmarine used Type XIV submarines (nicknamed milk cows) for replenishment at sea.

+Japan

+Prior to and during World War II, the Imperial Japanese Navy operated submarine tenders.
+It also operated Nisshin, a seaplane tender designed and equipped to transport and support 12 midget submarines in addition to seaplanes, and a number of submarines designed to transport, launch, and recover midget submarines.